 The balance of the demands of school and personal life can be challenging.
-Counseling Services provides individual, group, and ESL support services to students currently enrolled at John Jay College.
+The Counseling Services Center provides individual or group support services to students who are currently enrolled at John Jay College.
+The Center also provides English as a Second Language (ESL) support services for Spanish speaking students.
 Counseling sessions are confidential.
 Sessions generally last 45 minutes and are usually held once a week.
 The Counseling office is located in room L.68 of the New Building and their telephone number is 212-237-8111, or ext.
 8111.